AakashJ2412/OpenGL-Game/README.md

 # 2D OpenGL Game
-## Computer Graphics Assignment-1

-This assignment involves creating a 2D game using basic openGL functionality.
+This project involves creating a 2D game using basic openGL functionality.
 It is done in C++, and all implementations besides OpenGL are coded from scratch using C++ STLs.

 #### Installation